npmcdn-to-unpkg-bot/how-bad/doc/documentation.md

 `user_id`  | integer               | The user who posted this comment.
 `content`  | string                | The text of this comment.

+A critique given by a user for a comment.

 ### Vote
 Attribute  | Data type             | Description
 -----------|-----------------------|--------------------------------------------
 `user_id`  | integer               | The user who gave this vote.
 `review_id`| integer               | The review that was voted on.

+An upvote or a downvote, given by a user to a review to determine the most popular reviews.

 ### Queued
 Attribute  | Data type             | Description
 -----------|-----------------------|--------------------------------------------
 `movie_id` | string of 9 characters| The movie that was queued.
 `user_id`  | integer               | The user who queued the movie.

+A junction table that allows a user-specific movie watchlist.

 All SQL code is located in [`conf/evolutions/default`](/conf/evolutions/default).